pepinpin/microMorse/README.md

 ### Features :
 - Encode / decode Morse code on the fly
 - Send Morse code using the Flash Light or Sound
- * If no Flash Light is present, still works as a coder/decoder
+ * If no Flash Light is present, still works as a coder/decoder/sender with sound
 - Change the emission speed on the fly
 - No ads